What is equity, and how is it used? A comprehensive guide

 - Retained earnings

-The cumulative amount of net income that has been retained rather than distributed to shareholders as dividends is known as retained earnings.
-This is an important part of shareholder equity as it represents the portion of the company’s profits that have been reinvested in the business.
+The cumulative amount of net income that a company has retained rather than distributed to shareholders as dividends is known as retained earnings.
+Representing a key component of shareholder equity, retained earnings indicate the portion of profits that have been reinvested back into the business to fuel growth, enhance operational efficiency, or pursue new opportunities.

 How is equity calculated for public vs. private companies?